 And if you are working on a rigid, intensive study schedule, 4 weeks could make a huge difference.
-Most people can progress to the next level, from HSK1 to HSK2, or HSK2 to HSK3, for instance.
+Most people can already progress to the next level, for instance, from HSK 1 to HSK 2, or HSK 2 to HSK 3.
 Thus, taking the HSK test below your actual skill level – only because you already signed up 4 weeks ago – would be less meaningful.
 You can just skip it for a higher-level test.

 The computer-based HSK test, however, allows you to register just 10 days before the test date.
 To me, 10 days is perfect.
 It gives me ample time to do warm-up practices for the upcoming test, yet it’s not too long a gap for me to lose motivation and focus.

 Further Reading: HSK Exam Dates 2023 (Test Calendar & Registration Deadlines)